kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016 turtle
 Latin			Chelonia mydas
-Description     The fat beneath the carapace of a C. Mydas is green, hence the common name green turtle.
+Description     The fat beneath the carapace of a C. Mydas is green, which is why it's common name is "green turtle".

 DSC01136.jpg